How to Get ERC-20 Token Balance at a Given Block

 Let’s now create an empty repository and install all node dependencies.

-To make requests to the Token API, use the Alchemy SDK.
+To make requests to the Token API, you can use direct HTTP requests or Web3 libraries.

 Next, open this repo in your favorite code editor.